 Screening for Chlamydia

-Routine chlamydia screening is recommended for all sexually active adolescents and young women age 25 years and under.
+Routine chlamydia screening is recommended for all sexually active adolescents and young women up to age 25.
 Women over age 25 with risk factors such as new or multiple sex partners, all pregnant women, and men who have sex with men, or are in high risk settings should also be screened.
 Chlamydia is easily detected from a swab or urine specimen and treated with antibiotics.
-Rescreening and treating sexual partners prevents re-infection.
+Rescreening and treating sexual partners prevents reinfection.
 The National Commission on Prevention Priorities ranks chlamydia screening as a high value, but underused clinical preventive service.
 Chlamydia screening could reduce the incidence of pelvic inflammatory disease (PID) by up to 60%.
 To view the most recent HEDIS screening data, click here.

 Why Screen for Chlamydia?
 An Implementation Guide for Healthcare Providers covers the latest information and tools for healthcare providers to improve delivery of chlamydia screening to patients and make chlamydia screening and care a routine part of a medical practice, including ways to: